FacilMap/facilmap/client/API.md

 When creating or updating a line, the `trackPoints`, `distance` and `time` properties are automatically calculated by the server.
 Only when the routing mode is `track`, the `trackPoints` can be specified by hand (meant for importing existing tracks, for example from a GPX file).
-The `idx` and `zoom` properties of the track points are added by the server automatically.
+The `idx`, `zoom` and `ele` properties of the track points are added by the server automatically.

 Note that `line` objects coming from the server don’t contain the `trackPoints` property, but the track points are sent separately through `linePoints` events.